 An early and very good description of the benefits of cascade control is given by Shinskey (1967).
-With reference to Fig. 10, he writes (page 154):

-The principal advantages of cascade control are these:
+With reference to Fig. 10, he writes (page 154) (this is a direct quote, except for the addition of symbols): "The principal advantages of cascade control are these:

 - 1. Disturbances arising within the secondary loop (d_2) are corrected by the secondary controller (C_2) before they can influence the primary variable (y). - 2.
 Phase lag existing in the secondary part of the process (G_2) is reduced measurably by the secondary loop.
 This improves the speed of response of the primary loop. - 3.
-Gain variations in the secondary part of the process (G_2) are overcome within its own loop.

-4. The secondary loop permits an exact manipulation of the flow of mass or energy (w) by the primary controller.
+Gain variations in the secondary part of the process (G_2) are overcome within its own loop. - 4.
+The secondary loop permits an exact manipulation of the flow of mass or energy (w) by the primary controller."